kyleshevlin/intro-to-state-machines-and-xstate-course/lessons/eliminate-boolean-explosion-with-enumerated-states/README.md

 Lastly, we can update our `break` method to set the state to `broken`.

-We now have a light bulb function that has enumerated only the possible states, defined only possible transitions between those states, and returns a single possible state with each event performed on the light bulb.
+We now have a light bulb function that has enumerated only the possible states, methods that can only set the state to one of these possible ones, and returns a single possible state with each event performed on the light bulb.

-In summary, controlling our functions with booleans quickly increases complexity and leads to impossible states.
-We eliminate the opportunity for impossible states to create bugs by enumerating only the possible states.
-We then define transitions between those possible states, leaving us with a robust function.